bigcommerce/dev-docs/docs/stencil-docs/reference-docs/global-objects-and-properties.md

     // ...
 ```

-In the body of [Cornerstone's `home.html` template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/home.html#L27) (Github), the below Handlebars conditional statement is responsible for displaying the `{{products.featured}}` object.
+In the body of [Cornerstone's `home.html` template](https://github.com/bigcommerce/cornerstone/blob/master/templates/pages/home.html#L27) (GitHub), the below Handlebars conditional statement is responsible for displaying the `{{products.featured}}` object.
 This is the object that we declared above using front matter.

 ```handlebars title="home.html"
 {{#if products.featured}}